 Plagiarism means that you present a work or part of a work clearly without acknowledging the source.
 This can be using another’s work without a citation, or using your own work without citing yourself (‘self-plagiarism’).
 Plagiarism is considered a serious academic offence, and Wageningen University & Research performs plagiarism checks on student assignments.
 Most scientific journals also use plagiarism detection software.
 To avoid plagiarism, you must cite any text, idea, image, or data that is not your own.
-The webpage 'Is it plagiarism yet?' from Purdue University gives more details on when you need to cite a source.
+Our e-learning module 'cite and reference your information sources' provides more details on when you need to cite a source.

 Tip: use a reference manager

 You can use a reference management tool to create in-text citations and reference lists in your Word documents.
 The library supports the use of the tools EndNote and Mendeley by giving short demonstrations and courses, and by answering any questions you may have on these tools.